 While Leutze’s “Crossing” was, as we know, about an actual Revolutionary War event, the painter’s intention was wisely not to create a literal picture of 100% historic accuracy.
 No one in the boat had an iPhone camera.
 General Washington wasn’t wearing a GoPro.
 Literal realism of the scene was impossible.
 Leutze’s message was not: “Folks, here’s an exact picture of the scene, best I could do!”

 One clue to Leutze’s real message is in the flag.
 The dynamic and freezing flag Washington holds in the painting was not the one he could have held in the boat.
 The flag he holds in the painting was not adopted by the Continental Congress until six months after the historic event.
 The flag is not literal.
 Nor is the boat itself or all the figures in the crowded boat.

 So, what was Leutze’s point?
 We must look closer beyond General Washington.
 Who else is in the boat?
 Look beyond the stationary Washington figure at the other figures, the ones rowing, working, determined, huddled, cold, wounded and, yes, pluralistic.
-Art historians and close observers of the work see that the boat figures include a Native American, a woman, an African American, two farmers (one lost in thought about his fate with a head-bandaged wound) frontiersmen, a future president (James Madison) and others.
+Art historians and close observers of the work see that the boat figures include a Native American, a woman, an African American, two farmers (one lost in thought about his fate with a head-bandaged wound) frontiersmen, a future president (James Monroe) and others.